Uploading a Release See all 21 articles

 • Do I Have to Purchase a Cover License Through DistroKid If I Already Have a License From Another Agency?

-The reason is that we have no way of confirming that the original songwriter is getting paid their legally-required share--unless we're the ones paying them.
+This is because DistroKid has no way of confirming that the original songwriter is getting paid their legally-required share unless we're the ones paying them.

-Not opting covers into DistroKid's cover song licensing program can lead to streaming services taking down your content--or worse--songwriters taking legal action.
-And nobody wants that.
+Not opting cover songs into DistroKid's cover song licensing program can lead to streaming services taking down your content, or worse – songwriters taking legal action.

 Go to article

-• If I Upload a Cover as a Single, Can I Also Put That Cover On an Album?
+• If I Upload a Cover Song as a Single, Can I Also Put That Cover Song On an Album?

-Though, keep in mind, you'll need to purchase the cover license again for the cover that is being included on the album.
+You can absolutely upload a cover song as a single and then include that cover song on an album upload.
+However, please note that you'll need to purchase the cover song license again for the cover song that is being included in the album.

 You must purchase a DistroKid cover license each and every time you upload a cover song to DistroKid.

-If you upload the same cover song twice, you need to select the “Cover Song” option for both uploads, essentially buying two licenses.
-That’s how our system knows to deduct the songwriter’s share of earnings from your earnings (for both uploads of that song, in this example).
-Furthermore, DistroKid licenses apply only to content directly distributed by DistroKid, and cannot be used for any purposes outside of DistroKid.
+If you upload the same cover song twice, you need to select the "Cover Song" option for both uploads, essentially buying two licenses.
+That's how our system knows to deduct the songwriter's share from your earnings in each instance of the cover song you upload.

 For more information about purchasing cover licenses through DistroKid, please check out this article.